admin-cf-1/cardano-coin-selection/information/specification.md

     Entries are incrementally added as each output is paid for, until the [unpaid output list](#unpaid-output-list) is empty.

-### Cardinality Rules

-The algorithm requires that:

- 1. Each output from the given /output list/ is paid for by /one or more/ entries from the /initial UTxO set/.

- 2. Each entry from the /initial UTxO set/ is used to pay for /at most one/ output from the given /output list/.

-     (A single UTxO entry __cannot__ be used to pay for multiple outputs.)

 ### Order of Processing